Latest posts by Jordan Kasteler

 - 4 Ways Entrepreneurs Can Boost Their Mental Health - May 16, 2021

 - 3 Current Marketing Challenges and How to Overcome Them - June 14, 2018

 - 5 Best Practices for Startups With Virtual Teams - May 2, 2018

 Starting and building a business is outrageously difficult.
 It demands long hours, deep research and analysis, and more blood, sweat and tears than a body should ever be capable of.
 One moment, you’re riding high on your latest successful breakthrough.
 The next, you’re plunged into the psychic underworld of failure.

 StartupNation exclusive discounts and savings on Dell products and accessories: Learn more here

 The ambiguous nature of business goes hand-in-hand with uncertainty, stress, anxiety and even crushing depression.

-Recent research shows that entrepreneurs are 30 percent more likely to suffer from depression than those who serve in the lower levels of an organization’s hierarchy.
+Recent research shows that entrepreneurs are 30% more likely to suffer from depression than those who serve in the lower levels of an organization’s hierarchy.

 Why?
 There’s a myriad of reasons.